AIHubCentral/docs/assets/RVC/Cloud/Applio Kaggle.md

 ‎

 c.
-On the new window that appeared on the right click "Link" then type in the box this link `https://github.com/IAHispano/Applio/blob/main/assets/Applio_Kaggle.ipynb`.
+In the new window, click the "Link" tab and paste the following URL into the box: `https://github.com/IAHispano/Applio/blob/main/assets/Applio_Kaggle.ipynb`.

    <img src="../applio-kaggle-img/link.png" alt="image" width="700" height="auto">